skellis46/slipbox/improvisation and the threshold of the self.md

 look at the questions these were asked:
 "Practitioners were asked the following questions:" (Mehling, Wolf E. et al, Body Awareness: a phenomenological inquiry into the common ground of mind-body therapies)

+perhaps [[Dunne - Mindful meta-awareness]] is useful here -- meta-awareness as being this quiet 'monitoring'.

 ### 3.2 The problem: